wp-plugins/schreikasten/readme.txt

 8. Tracking system to read comments from one user.

 == Changelog ==

+= 0.14.6.1 =
+* First release with french translation.
+Thanks  __[Pierre](http://www.stock-graphique.new.fr "Free stock of graphic resources for personal or commercial use: vector, psd, Indesign templates…")__.

 = 0.14.6 =
 * Solved bug with CSS (button size)